-Among the Collateral serving as security for the repayment of the BBF Indebtedness and the Regency Indebtedness is a mortgage in the original principal amount of \$1,800,000 given by the Guarantors to the Lender on their principal residence located . . . [in] Franklin Lakes, Jersey New mortgage . . . was modified and increased in principal amount to \$2,400,000 by Note and Mortgage Modification Agreement and Reaffirmation of The Guaranty . . . .
-Guarantors have requested that the Lender terminate the Franklin Lakes Mortgage.
-Lender has agreed to terminate the Franklin

-Lakes Mortgage provided the Guarantors execute and deliver to the Lender, in Franklin new Lakes escrow, a Mortgage . . . .
-Upon the occurrence of an Event of Default as set forth below, the Lender shall be automatically authorized to New Franklin the Mortgage . . . whereupon the New Franklin Lakes Mortgage shall serve as security for the repayment of the BBF Indebtedness.
+Among the Collateral serving as security for the repayment of the BBF Indebtedness and the Regency Indebtedness is a mortgage in the original principal amount of \$1,800,000 given by the Guarantors to the Lender on their principal residence located ... [in] Franklin Lakes, New Jersey which mortgage ... was modified and increased in principal amount to \$2,400,000 by Note and Mortgage Modification Agreement and Reaffirmation of Guaranty The Guarantors have requested that the Lender terminate the Franklin Lakes Mortgage.
+The Lender has agreed to terminate the Franklin Lakes Mortgage provided the Guarantors execute and deliver to the Lender, in escrow, a new Franklin Lakes Mortgage Upon the [6] occurrence of an Event of Default as set forth below, the Lender shall be automatically authorized to record the New Franklin Lakes Mortgage whereupon the New Franklin Lakes Mortgage shall serve as security for the repayment of the BBF Indebtedness.
 (Emphasis added.)